-Chances are, you never heard of Microwave Bypass Systems.
-I founded it in my twenties and we were the first vendor in fixed wireless access, developing the tech completely from scratch.
-We maintained an 80% market share throughout the 1990s and in that early success is a message for the future.
-I'll get to that, but let me give you some more background.
+Chances are, you never heard of Microwave Bypass.
+I founded it in my twenties and we were the first vendor in fixed wireless access, developing the tech entirely from scratch.
+And we killed it, peaking at an 80% market share in the late 1990s, and in that early success is a lesson for aspiring WISPs.
+But, first let me give you a little more background.

-The takeaway, particularly for WISPs, is that microwave was once the hottest solution for early internet access.
-Profit margins were a dream and as a Layer-2 service, our install base couldn't have been easier to maintain.
+The takeaway for WISPs, is that FWA started with enterprise users and was widely respected there.
+Not to mention, profit margins were a dream and as a Layer-2 service, support couldn't have been easier.

-On one hand, it's awesome that fixed wireless made the migration to residential.
-On the other, providers are in a race to the bottom where the value proposition is all about lowest price.
+WISPs are in a race to the bottom where it's all about lowest price.
 Fixed wireless is getting crushed by the fiber lobby and inflation will only add to the squeeze.
-Many WISPs aren't going to make it.
+Consolidation is coming and many WISPs will perish.

 Is there a way out of the death spiral?
 You bet there is.

-What I'm talking about is a new class of internet access, based on an emerging standard, *certified* for resilience to extreme weather and grid outages.
-It's about keeping mission critical connectivity where failure isn't an option.
-There, you're talking about critical business continuity, public health and safety, and all essential government operations.
-That, my friends, is an entirely different, altogether stronger value proposition, 100% about quality and reliability, never about lowest price.
+What I'm talking about is a new class of internet service, based on an emerging standard, *certified* for resilience to extreme weather and grid outages.
+There, it's all about business continuity, public health, safety, and essential government services.
+That, my friends, is the greatest value proposition for WISPs, 100% about criticality and quality, never about lowest price.

-Today, as Co-founder of Climate Resilient Internet, I'm chairing the industry standards committee about to drop the first draft of our resilience standard, anticipating a certification program by October 2022.
-There's lots more, so if you're interested, email me.
+Today, as co-founder of Climate Resilient Internet, I'm spearheading the first draft of our resilience standard, anticipating a certification program by December 2022.

-Advancing fixed wireless since the dawn of the internet.
+Advancing fixed wireless from the dawn of the internet.

 Here's the little known fixed wireless origin story, pre-fiber, when 10 Mbps (802.3) FW ran the tables.